 Of course, you’ll have economic and location conditions to consider, and your retail construction costs plan should take market trends, adaptations in building materials, approaches and practices into discussion.

 Building in Calgary compared to Vancouver, Edmonton, Toronto or Montreal can diversify the cost dramatically.
 For example, to build a supermarket in Vancouver, as a vague estimate, will cost you roughly $180 – $230 per square foot, whilst a supermarket in Montreal is around $130 – $180 per square foot.

 This kind of sliding scale can also be applied to different areas within a city, so you’ll need to think very carefully about where you position yourself.
 Thinking about your life cycle is important, so remember to keep repeating the words ‘return on investment’ when adding up your retail construction costs.
 What might seem like a strategic way to save some dollars now: by choosing an area based on budget, you could be signing yourself up for a bigger loss, when your customers have to travel further afar to get to you.

-Retail Building Construction Costs
+Interior Retail Construction Costs

 The secondary costs to consider after the ‘shell costs’ are typically known as the ‘hard costs’.
 Important pieces to consider in your retail construction costs planning, whether you’re starting entirely from scratch, or your project is more of a ‘build out’ or ‘extension’ on an existing building.
 ‘Hard costs’ are considered the building materials, manual labour and landscaping.
 Your hard cost list should include: